Konstantin Petrovich von Kaufmann: Administration

+When Kaufmann approached the city of Khiva during the Khivan campaign of 1873, the slaves in Khiva rebelled, informed about the eminent downfall of the city.

+When Kaufmann army entered Khiva on 28 March, he was approached by Khivans who begged him to put down the ongoing slave uprising, during which slaves avenged themselves on their former enslavers.

+When Muhammad Rahim Khan II of Khiva returned to his capital after the Russian conquest, the Russian General Kaufmann presented him with a demand to abolish the Khivan slave trade and slavery, which he did.

 Although Kaufmann was unable to induce his government to support all his ambitious schemes of further conquest, he was still in office when General Mikhail Skobelev, the hero of the Russo-Turkish war of 1877, was despatched from Tiflis in 1880 and 1881 against the Turkomans of the Akhal-Teke Oasis.
 Skobelev, although being the effective military governor of the Fergana valley, directing matters from Margelan and New Margelan, was cut short in this second campaign of his in the area.
 He was recalled.
 (On 7 July 1882, while staying at a Moscow hotel, on his way to his estate, he died suddenly of a heart attack, shortly before the annexation of Merv).
 General Chernyayev, the conqueror of Tashkent in 1865, was appointed as his successor.

 There are various species of plants are named after him including Tulipa kaufmanniana, Eremurus kaufmannii, Eremostachys kaufmanniana, Gentiana kaufmanniana, and Statice kaufmanniana.

+Personal life

+He was married to Julie von Berg (1820–1906), daughter of Admiral Moritz Anton August von Berg (1776–1860) and his wife, Marie Niemann (1790–1856).
+They had one son and a daughter: